tranthuyquynh122-cyber/Healthcare-Operations-Performance-Dashboard/README.md

 ![image alt](https://github.com/tranthuyquynh122-cyber/Healthcare-Operations-Performance-Dashboard/blob/abb078c8933119a18dc981bd5a237a77d8b2c0aa/Doctors.png)

-#### 🔍 Doctor Performance & Workload Analysis
+#### Analysis 2: Doctor Performance & Workload Analysis

 #### 🔎 Observation

 Patient workload is highly uneven across physicians.

-Out of 5 doctors, **the top 2 doctors (Dr. Sade Kikola and Dr. Olu Abiola) handle approximately 65% of total patient visits**, with **1,875 (37.7%) and 1,357 (27.3%) patients respectively**.
+Out of 5 doctors, the top 2 (Dr. Sade Kikola and Dr. Olu Abiola) handle approximately **65% of total patient visits**, with **1,875 (37.7%) and 1,357 (27.3%) patients** respectively.

-In contrast, the remaining 3 doctors each manage less than 20% of total visits, with some handling below 10%.
+In contrast, the remaining 3 doctors each manage less than 20% of total visits, with some handling below 10%, indicating a highly concentrated workload distribution.

-This indicates a **highly concentrated workload distribution**.
+Notably, **Dr. Olu Abiola not only handles a high volume of patients (~27%) but also achieves one of the highest patient satisfaction scores**, demonstrating strong performance in both efficiency and service quality.

 ---